 - Provide the best summer bird foods in high-capacity, easily accessible feeders so birds can depend on them as reliable nutritional food sources.

 - Keep bird baths clean and offer multiple sources of fresh water for birds to use for bathing and preening, including moving water sources.

 - Offer safe bird houses and take steps to attract birds with nesting material for species that won't use houses.

 Birds are opportunistic breeders that will work hard to raise their families when the time is right.
-While summer is the right time for most bird parents, so long as birds' breeding needs are met, they can have great reproductive success, and birders who understand those needs can help birds raise generation after generation so there are always more birds to enjoy.
+While summer is the right time for most bird parents, so long as birds' breeding needs are met, they can have great reproductive success.
+Birders who understand those needs can help birds raise generation after generation so there will always be more birds to enjoy.